AntonioPrimera/laravel-test-scenarios/readme.md

 This method refreshes all model instances, by re-fetching them from the DB (using their `refresh()` method).
-In some cases, this is needed, because applications are stateless and your real life application uses fresh models.
+In some cases, this is needed, because applications are stateless and your real life application uses fresh models in subsequent requests.